w3kp/w3kp/README.md

-### Hi there 👋
+# Hi there 👋

-I’m a Software Engineer.
+My name is Paul and I am a Full Stack Software Engineer.
 AWS Certified 3X.
 Technical Partner.

 Born in Manila.
 Has a wide experience in computer science and its practical applications.
 Well-experienced in managing, designing and securing cloud infrastructure with Amazon Web Services and leveraging other tools such as: Docker and Kubernetes.

 10 years of computer programming in various languages such as Ruby on Rails, Elixir, NodeJs, Angular and React but mostly any Javascript.

 <!--